-The term 'Securities Markets' is explained in detail and with examples in the Trading edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Securities Markets' is explained in detail and with examples in the Trading edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Securities Markets refer to either literal physical or virtual online places for traders and investors to buy and sell securities.
 These markets have been dramatically changing in the last several decades in order to best meet the requirements and wishes of investors and traders alike.
 Traders must have such markets which are easy to access, highly liquid, and that levy the most competitive transaction costs possible.
 These three core needs of traders have combined to create several different kinds of market structures around the globe.
 Among these are markets which are order driven, quote driven, hybrid, and brokered.

 Many Securities Markets are order driven.
 With these markets, the sellers and buyers on the exchanges match directly up, typically using a computer system.
 The middle man is eliminated in such a market structure.
 This makes them the opposite of markets which are quote driven.
 Price discovery is accomplished thanks to the traders’ limit orders on every security.
 The majority of such order-based markets utilize an auction system.
 Naturally sellers will be seeking the highest possible price while buyers are on the hunt for the best possible bargain.
 When they match, execution of trades happens.

 The two kinds of such markets are the continuous auction and the call auction markets.
 The greatest advantage to this style of market is the massive quantities of investors and traders who will offer to sell and buy a security.
 This means that prices are competitive and provides superior prices for all traders.
 It does have a downside.
 When a security has only a few members trading, then liquidity is often weak.
 The TSX Toronto Stock Exchange of Canada represents a market that is order driven.